Tibial Endoprosthesis for Bone Cancer (Osteosarcoma)

-Following initial consultation your dog will be admitted to the hospital to allow radiographs of the affected limb under sedation or general anaesthesia. if there is a high suspicion of a bone tumour from the radiographs it is likley we will carry out further imaging to see if the bone cancer has spread else where in the patients body.
+Following initial consultation, your dog will be admitted to the hospital to allow radiographs of the affected limb under sedation or general anaesthesia. if there is a high suspicion of a bone tumour from the radiographs it is likely we will carry out further imaging to see if the bone cancer has spread elsewhere in the patient’s body.
 Your dog may also require advanced diagnostic imaging such as ultrasound, CT or MRI which will be performed by our advanced diagnostic imaging team.
 This allows the clinician to evaluate if your dogs bone tumour has metastasised, or spread, to other regions the body.
 Your dog will receive one-to-one nursing care throughout this process by one of our nurses from the prep nursing team who are all highly trained and experienced in anaesthesia and sedation.
-Once the clinician has identified the extent of your dogs disease they will be able to discuss treatment options and advise the best course of action for your dog.
+Once the clinician has identified the extent of your dog’s disease they will be able to discuss treatment options and advise the best course of action for your dog.
 This will include surgical options such as limb-sparing surgery, amputation and chemotherapy.
 Fitzpatrick Referrals takes a multi-disciplinary approach to the management of osteosarcoma and it is likely you will meet with orthopaedic clinicians and oncology clinicians to discuss the best option for your pet.

 What should I expect if my dog has been diagnosed with a bone tumour?

 Sadly, bone tumours are quite common in dogs.
 They most frequently affect older large and giant breed dogs, although middle-aged dogs can also be affected.
 Tumours are also diagnosed infrequently in young dogs.
-Limping can vary from being mild and progressive, to being sudden in onset and severe.
+Limping can vary from being mild and progressive to being sudden in onset and severe.
 Some dogs experience sudden pathological fracture of a bone when they have been exercising vigorously.
-The most common tumour affecting canine bones is Osteosarcoma (OSA).
-Although bone tumours can involve the fore limbs or hind limbs, certain sites may predominate.
+The most common tumour affecting canine bones is osteosarcoma (OSA).
+Although bone tumours can involve the forelimbs or hind limbs, certain sites may predominate.
 The hind limb proximal femur (just below the hip joint) and distal tibia (just above the hock, or ankle, joint) are most affected by OSA.
 Sometimes, swelling of the bone above the affected area is evident before lameness is noticed.